wentuoc/tp/docs/UserGuide.md

 ![recipesCommandWorkingSample.png](diagrams/recipesCommandWorkingSample.png)

-### Listing the Lists of food that the users selected: `wishlist`
+### Displaying the Wishlist: `wishlist`

-The command prints the list of selected meals by the user.
+This command prints the list of meals in the wishlist (i.e. the list of the user's favourite meals).

 Syntax:
 ```